PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/patch/preliminary-tasks.md

     const RELEASE_VERSION = 2;
     ```

-Make a pull request and have it merged.
+Submit a pull request against build branch and have it merged.

 {{% notice tip %}}
 If you're lost, check out [this example][bump-core-version-pr-example] from the 1.7.6.6 release.